 You will find that the consistency of these gn0cchi is different and softer than traditional gnocchi made with wheat.
 This is why you will need to use your judgement when you make them (and this is the case for traditional gnocchi too).
 The dough should not be sticky and you should be able to roll your gnocchi easily.
 If the consistency is too sticky than add extra flour and if it is too dry, add an extra egg to combine the mixture well.

-Some people add sweet rice flour to help combine the mixture but I found that ordinary rice flour works fine too.
+Some people add sweet rice flour to help combine the mixture and I found that ordinary rice flour works fine too but, after feedback from my readers, I have now changed the recipe using gluten free flour instead.
+This should help holding everything together.
+Making gluten free gnocchi can be tricky.

 Gluten free gnocchi dough behaves differently from the traditional one: if you add extra flour your gnocchi when cooked won't be hard and chewy.
 My mum told me that the first time she made gnocchi they were so hard that she gave them to the hens in the garden but they could not eat them either: their beak was stuck in the dough!
 She never made gnocchi ever again.
 Well, be assured, you will never get that with gluten free gnocchi.